 Dogs will be evaluated for eligibility by the Internal Medicine Service at the NC State Veterinary Health Complex.
 Upon your consent, eligible dogs will have a small muscle biopsy collected; muscle stem cells will be isolated and grown in culture.
 After the cells have been grown, they will be injected into the urethral muscle either surgically or cystoscopically while the dog is under general anesthesia.
 Dogs will be followed for a period of 24 months to determine the long-term effects of the procedure.

 All initial and follow-up visits will be performed at the NCSU Randall B. Terry, Jr. Companion Animal Veterinary Medical Center.

-Female dogs diagnosed with Urethral Sphincter Mechanism Incompetence (USMI) or “spay incontinence” are eligible to participate in this study.
+Female dogs diagnosed with Urethral Sphincter Mechanism Incompetence (USMI) or “spay incontinence”, that have failed prior medical management, are eligible to participate in this study.

 Dogs should be in generally good health and have no illnesses that may interfere with the study evaluation.